Price of Anarchy for Greedy Auctions: Tightening Results for Special Cases

-\begin{lem} If $\alg$ is player-symmetric, object-symmetric, and a $c(n,m)$-approximation, then for any declaration profile $\decls$ and allocation profile $\mathbf{A} = A_1, \dotsc, A_n$, \end{lem} \begin{proof} Consider an auction with an additional copy of each player and each object; write $i'$ for the copy of agent $i$, and $M'$ for the additional objects.
+\begin{lem} If $\alg$ is player-symmetric, object-symmetric, and a $c(n,m)$-approximation, then for any declaration profile $\decls$ and allocation profile $\mathbf{y} = y_1, \dotsc, y_n$, \end{lem} \begin{proof} Consider an auction with an additional copy of each player and each object; write $i'$ for the copy of agent $i$, and $M'$ for the additional objects.
 The feasibility constraints for the new objects and agents are identical to those for the original objects and agents.
 Then $\alg$ is a $c(2n,2m)$ approximation algorithm for this new problem instance.

 Choose any $\eps > 0$.
 We define $\decls'$ as in Lemma \ref{lem.greedy}.
-We then define $\decls''$ by setting $\decli'' = \decli'$ and $\decli[i']''$ to be the single-minded declaration for set $A_i$ at value $\criti(A_i,\declsmi)-\eps$.
-Finally, define $\decls'''$ by additionally adding a bid for the second copy of set $\balloci(\decls)$ by agent $i$ for value $\decli(\balloci(\decls)) - \eps$.
-We then have $\ballocs(\decls''') = \ballocs(\decls)$, but an alternative allocation gives $A_i$ to each player $i'$, and the second copy of $\balloci(\decls)$ to agent $i$.
+We then define $\decls''$ by setting $\decli'' = \decli'$ and $\decli[i']''$ to be the single-minded declaration for set $y_i$ at value $\criti(y_i,\declsmi)-\eps$.
+Finally, define $\decls'''$ by additionally adding a bid for the second copy of set $\algi(\decls)$ by agent $i$ for value $\decli(\algi(\decls)) - \eps$.
+We then have $\alg(\decls''') = \alg(\decls)$, but an alternative allocation gives $y_i$ to each player $i'$, and the second copy of $\algi(\decls)$ to agent $i$.
 The result then follows since $\alg$ is a $c(2n,2m)$ approximation. \end{proof}

-Applying Lemma \ref{lem.greedy.sym} in place of Lemma \ref{lem.greedy}, we can improve the statements of Theorems \ref{thm.mixedNEepir} and \ref{thm.pureNE} so that the resulting price of anarchy is improved from $c+1$ to $c$ whenever the conditions of the Lemma apply and $c$ is a constant.
+Applying Lemma \ref{lem.greedy.sym} in place of Lemma \ref{lem.greedy}, we can improve the statement of Theorem \ref{thm.pureNE} so that the resulting price of anarchy is improved from $c+1$ to $c$ whenever the algorithm is invariant with respect to the labels of the objects and bidders, and $c$ does not depend on $n$ or $m$.

 We now give an example to show that these improved bounds are tight, even for pure Nash equilibria, for both $\calm_1(\alg)$ and $\calm_{crit}(\alg)$.
 That is, a pure Nash equilibrium can have approximation ratio as high as $c$ for a $c$-approximate algorithm, where $c$ is a constant, even if the algorithm is $(c-1)$-approximate when we assume that all bidders are single-minded.